NottingHack/hms/dev/README.md

-To setup your dev environment, see [[/NottingHack/hms/wiki/Setting-up-a-Development-Environment]]
+To setup your dev environment, see [the wiki](/NottingHack/hms/wiki/Setting-up-a-Development-Environment)